-The current DBE Availability Study has been submitted, and its conclusions form the basis of MoDOT's 2012-2014 goal to establish the overall Disadvantaged Business Enterprise (DBE) goal mandated by 49 CFR Part 26 for its federally-assisted highway contracts.
+A DBE Availability Study was conducted and its conclusions form the basis of MoDOT's second half of FFY's 2020 goal which began on April 2020 and for the FFY 2021 - 2023 goal to establish the overall Disadvantaged Business Enterprise (DBE) goal mandated by 49 CFR Part 26 for its federally-assisted highway contracts.
+Portions of the Availability Study are included in the narrative below.